David Price (actor)

-David Price is an American film and television actor and musician who lives and works in Poland.
+David Price (born 1963) is an American film and television actor and musician who lives and works in Poland.

 Film

 In one of the few speaking roles in a nearly dialog-free film, Price played opposite Vincent Gallo's character in Jerzy Skolimowski's multi-award-winning movie Essential Killing.

 Television

 Price has played in Polish and German television serials and productions.